marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/acl.md

 1. Set the IP configuration for the hosts
 2. Set the IP configuration for the routers
 3. Add static routes to both routers
-4. Configure an access list on Router0
+4. Configure an ACL on Router0
-5. Test the access list
+5. Test the ACL

 ## Results
 ### 📄 Task 1: Set the IP configuration for the hosts